CSchoel/release-notes-from-changelog/README.md

 To circumvent this, you can do one of the following:

 * Add a dummy level 2 heading at the end of your changelog for the first release.
 Starting from the second release, you can safely remove it.
-* Set the `endPattern` to the last few words of the changelog entry for the first version.
+* Set the `end-pattern` to the last few words of the changelog entry for the first version.
 You *have* to change this for future versions, of course.
+An example for this can be seen in the [test workflow](.github/workflows/test.yml) for this project.
 * Make the first entry in the changelog a pre-release that will not actually be release, but still look sensible in the changelog.